JMeenaal/Hotel_Business_Understand_Improve_Revenue/Hotel_Business_Understand_Improve_Revenue/Milestone 2/README.md

 Revenue and Occupancy Metrics

-For the key performance indicators, I used weighted aggregations because simple counts would not work with the daily summary data.
+For the key performance indicators, I used the following DAX measure:

-Occupancy % I calculated this by dividing the total rooms sold by the total rooms available to get the true percentage of utilized capacity.
+Occupancy %: I calculated this by dividing the total rooms sold by the total rooms available to get the true percentage of utilized capacity.

 DAX measure: DIVIDE([Total Rooms Sold], [Total Rooms Available], 0)

-Average Daily Rate (ADR) This represents the average price paid per room.
-I calculated it by dividing the total room revenue by the total rooms sold.
+Average Daily Rate (ADR): I calculated it by dividing the total room revenue by the total rooms sold.

 DAX measure: DIVIDE([Total Room Revenue], [Total Rooms Sold], 0)

-Revenue per Available Room (RevPAR) This tracks the revenue generated per available room, regardless of whether it was occupied.
+Revenue per Available Room (RevPAR): This tracks the revenue generated per available room, regardless of whether it was occupied.

 DAX measure: DIVIDE([Total Room Revenue], [Total Rooms Available],0)